 - Facilitating meetings, learning to take meeting minutes. - Working with other students on placement, organising the final team meeting of the placement, including preparing the agenda and facilitating the meeting. - Setting up and preparing for one-to-one meetings with their Preceptor.

-3. Activities to develop leadership skills and engaging in appropriate CPD
+3. Activities to develop leadership skills and commitment to lifelong learning and development

 - Completing a presentation to the group manager about their experience as a student in that Training Establishment. - Participating in company careers symposium.